elnurisg/Symmetric_TSP/README.md

 # Symmetric Traveling Salesman Problem Solver

 This C project implements various algorithms for solving the Symmetric Traveling Salesman Problem (TSP), along with performance analysis tools.
+For more detailed information, please refer to the accompanying `[paper](./paper.pdf)` file in repository.
+The paper provides an in-depth explanation of the project and its analysis.

 ## Objective